 Enforcement proceedings must be initiated by a Code Inspector.
 Violations are usually discovered as a result of: (1) a citizen complaint; (2) routine inspection of an area; (3) annual maintenance inspection of premises; or (4) a Code Inspector noticing a violation while engaged in inspection of some other site.
 CEB members have no power to initiate CEB proceedings.
-However, CEB members retain their prerogative as citizens of the County to contact the Code Inspection Department and lodge any complaint(s) they may have as to possible LCC violations of which they may become aware.
+However, CEB members retain their prerogative as citizens of the County to contact the Code Compliance Services Division and lodge any complaint(s) they may have as to possible LCC violations of which they may become aware.
 It would then be the Code Inspector's duty to investigate the matter and institute proceedings as necessary where a violation is found to exist.

 A Code Inspector may not initiate enforcement proceedings for a potential violation of the LCC by way of an anonymous complaint.
-Persons who reports a potential violation of the LCC must provide their names and addresses to the respective local government before an enforcement proceeding may occur.
+Persons who reports a potential violation of the LCC must provide their names and addresses (and preferred method of contact) to the Code Compliance Services Division before an enforcement proceeding may occur.
 This paragraph does not apply if the Code Inspector has reason to believe that the violation presents an imminent threat to public health, safety, or welfare or imminent destruction of habitat or sensitive resources.
 In the event a Code Inspector receives an anonymous complaint, the Code Inspector will document the information provided for the record.